- 1

 |---|---|---|

-| Data Control | Full control — data stays on your machine | Data on Clawbot's cloud |
+| Data Control | Full control — data stays on your machine | Data resides on Clawbot's Cloud |

-| Setup Difficulty | Requires technical knowledge | Easy — use via web browser |
+| Setup Difficulty | Requires technical knowledge | Easy — use directly via web |

-| Security | Self-managed (must patch yourself) | Managed by Clawbot |
+| Security | Self-managed (must apply patches yourself) | Managed by Clawbot |

-| Best For | Developers, organizations needing data privacy | Beginners, teams wanting to experiment |
+| Best For | Developers, organizations requiring Data Privacy | Beginners, teams wanting to experiment |

 OpenClaw 2.26 — Major Stability Update

-- HTTP Security Headers — Added Strict-Transport-Security for HTTPS
+- HTTP Security Headers — added Strict-Transport-Security for HTTPS

 Lessons for Organizations — Key Considerations Before Using AI Agents